 Trail Watch is flexible, and we encourage new riders to test out a few nights and to commit to a level they're comfortable at--we have volunteers that ride three times a week to those that get out only once every few months, and we love 'em all.

-There are two ways to sign up to volunteer for Trail Watch:
+There are several ways to sign up to volunteer for Trail Watch:

 Once you are a member, you can send email to the group by addressing it to the group name @midtowngreenway.org, for example, if you are sending email to the Thursday Trailwatch group, address it to firstname.lastname@example.org